Katsura-no-miya

-See also Prince Katsura, the second son of Prince Mikasa.

 The Katsura-no-miya (桂宮家) was one of the four shinnōke, branches of the Imperial Family of Japan which were eligible to succeed to the Chrysanthemum Throne in the event that the main line should die out.
 It was founded by Prince Toshihito, a grandson of Emperor Ōgimachi and brother of Emperor Go-Yōzei.
 It is the second oldest of the shinnōke, after the Fushimi-no-miya.

 The Katsura-no-miya house has died out several times, and has undergone a number of changes in name.
 It was originally titled Hachijō-no-miya.
 Prince Hachijō-no-miya Toshihito lived at the Katsura Imperial Villa in Kyoto, hence he and all of his lineage are referred to as Katsura-no-miya.

 Prince Yoshihito of Mikasa, the second son of Prince Mikasa received the title Katsura-no-miya in 1988.
 However, this title is connected to his badge (お印, o-shirushi), Katsura (Cercidiphyllum) and thus is not related to the shinnōke title.

 Unless otherwise stated, all Princes listed here are the sons of their predecessors.